 When it is not addressed early enough, it may spread from the toes to the sole of the feet.

-Major Similarity and Difference Between
+Significant Similarity and Differences Between

 There exist significant similarities and differences between

 Warts.
-The primary cause of the warts is the human papillomavirus commonly abbreviated as (HPV).
+The primary cause of the warts is the human papillomavirus, commonly abbreviated as (HPV).

 What are the Symptoms of Warts, Corns, and Athlete’s Foot?